The pituitary gland-specific proteome

-In order to illustrate the relation of pituitary gland tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of pituitary gland tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 Figure 3.
 An interactive network plot of the pituitary gland enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of pituitary gland enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

 The pituitary glycoprotein hormones: luteinizing hormone (LHB), follicle stimulating hormone (FSHB), thyroid-stimulating hormone (TSHB), and the placental chorionic gonadotropin consists of an alpha and a beta subunit.
 The alpha subunit for these proteins is encoded by the CGA gene, and is group enriched in the pituitary gland and placenta.

 Proteins analyzed in pituitary gland tissue

-The standard setup in the Tissue Atlas is based on Tissue Micro array technique (TMA), thus saving valuable tissue material as well as reagents and provides a wide tissue representation for protein profiling.
+The standard setup in the Tissue Atlas is based on Tissue Micro array technique (TMA), thus saving valuable tissue material as well as reagents and providing a wide tissue representation for protein profiling.
 In addition to the standard setup, extended tissue profiling in the pituitary gland is performed for selected proteins, to give a more complete overview of where the proteins are expressed.
 The full list of genes used for protein profiling on pituitary gland samples is defined in Table 3.

 Table 3.
 The following 62 genes have been analyzed in pituitary gland.